tnsk25/TheAirThatIBreathe-WebVisualisation/ReadMe.txt

 Project 3 - The Air that I Breathe - CS 424 Visualization Analytics - Spring'19

+This appilcation is used to query the Temperature, Light, Humidity and various pollutants data dynamically in real-time through API calls for different locations across the Chicago area.

+Purpose of this project:

 Will you need your snow boots tonight?
 Should you bring an umbrella?
 Accurate weather predictions are important for planning our day-to-day activities.
 Weather forecasting helps us to make more informed daily decisions, and may even help keep us out of danger.